 Firstly, that this review provides us a real quantifiable and qualitative state of things.
 What is the reality for persons living with disabilities in Canada?
 We need to know what we are talking about exactly.
 This is very important.

 Secondly, what needs to come out of the review is a way forward to make sure we know what organizations representing persons with disabilities, but also, individuals living with disabilities are thinking.
 The challenge that I have experienced is that we need to make sure that the individual voices of these people are heard.
-It needs to be a balance of knowing that organizations representing people living with disabilities, as well as the direct individuals not officially part of these organizations are heard.
+It needs to be a balance of hearing from not only organizations representing people living with disabilities, but as well from individuals not officially part of these organizations.
 We need to continuously have this dialogue as the conversations about MAID evolve, as we review the safeguards, and as we open access more in the future.
 In order to do that, we have to make sure everyone is heard, so that when we come back at some point in time, with potential amendments to the law on MAID, we don’t end up having the same challenges or asking the same questions.

 Finally, the third and last thing is that we need to follow, very closely, with data.
 What is happening with MAID now that Bill C-7 has passed?
 We need to have as much data and details as possible to build a clear picture of what people living with disabilities in Canada are doing with this bill.
 Who is accessing MAID, for which reason, in which circumstances, and in which socio-economic reality?
 That way, we will know the motivation behind wanting to have the right to access MAID, but also because it will help us recognize some socio-economic gaps as well as challenges in access to tools, services and equipment for persons with disabilities in Canada.

-If we can achieve these three things out of this parliamentary review, I think that we will answer the concerns of the communities representing Canadians living with disabilities, while also respecting the rights of individuals.
+If we can achieve these three things out of this Parliamentary Review, I think that we will answer the concerns of the communities representing people living with disabilities, while also respecting the rights of individuals.

-Have your say about MAID and the protection of Canadians living with a disability
+Have your say about MAID and the protection of people living with a disability